 The Friend of the Sea, certification program, which contributes to the preservation of the oceans by evaluating and promoting sustainable fishing practices, recognizes that, since 2012, SAPMER meets all the requirements with regard to sustainable development in the context of its activities related to tuna fishing.
 Friend of the sea certifies that the entire production chain (on board vessels and at the heart of the tuna valorization plant) meets the requirements insofar as the following criteria are concerned: quality, security and social rights of employees, food hygiene, traceability standards and compliance with environmental requirements.

 In June 2016, SAPMER obtained the Fad Free certification which makes it possible to identify and guarantee the traceability of tuna catches made on shoals.
 The use of Fish Concentration Devices (FADs) is done under the conservation measures of the Indian Ocean Tuna Commission (IOTC), our producer organization (ORTHONGEL) and International Seafood Sustainability Foundation (ISSF).
 It translates into an internal policy of exclusive deployment of non-entangling FADs.

 Dolphin safe: the absolute protection

 Since 2011, SAPMER adheres to the Dolphin Safe (dolphin-friendly) program supported by the Earth Island Institute international organization, which aims to protect dolphins during fishing activities in the Indian Ocean.
-This label guarantees selective fishing, thereby safeguarding marine mammals and also limiting unwanted by-catches of any untargeted species, such as birds or sea turtles.
+This label guarantees selective fishing, thereby safeguarding marine mammals and also limiting unwanted by-catches of any untargeted species.
 SAPMER’s vessels may be checked at any time and without prior warning by the Earth Island Institute teams in order to ensure that the Dolphin safe requirements are strictly respected.

 of marine mammals